rust-lang/rust/active/0000-regexps.md

 # Unresolved questions

-Firstly, I'm not entirely clear on how the `regexp_macros` crate will be handled.
-I gave a suggestion above, but I'm not sure if it's a good one.
-Is there any precedent?

-Secondly, the public API design is fairly simple and straight-forward with no surprises.
+The public API design is fairly simple and straight-forward with no surprises.
 I think most of the unresolved stuff is how the backend is implemented, which should be changeable without changing the public API (sans adding features to the syntax).